Fellow Citizens and Supporters of Our Sea Services:

 The Navy League was founded in 1902 at the encouragement of President Theodore Roosevelt to provide a civilian voice that could help to influence the country and the Congress in recognizing the importance of a strong sea service.
-We are a nonprofit 501(c)(3) educational and advocacy organization that supports America’s sea services — the Navy, Marine Corps, Coast Guard and U.S.-flag Merchant Marine.
+We are a nonprofit 501(c)(3) educational and advocacy organization that supports America’s sea services — the Navy, Marine Corps, Coast Guard and U.S.-Flag Merchant Marine.

 When the Second World War ended, new threats emerged as the Iron Curtain rose around Europe.
 A small announcement was made on December 28, 1948 that would change the nature of warfare at sea: “The job of building the nation’s first atomic-powered engine -- for use in propelling a navy ship -- was assigned by the Atomic Energy Commission to the Westinghouse Electric Corporation, which immediately made preparation to employ some 600 persons in the district for the project.”

-Form that humble birth, a nuclear Navy was born that protects the nation to this day.
+From that humble birth, a nuclear Navy was born that protects the nation to this day.

 In Support of our Sea Services